 Redistricting of magisterial districts, precincts, and polling place locations was approved by the Jefferson County Commission in December 2021.
 These changes were made due to a shift in population, in accordance with the 2020 US Census results.
 These redistricting changes will became effective with the May 10, 2022 Primary Election.

-Jefferson County currently has over 37,000 registered voters.
-There are 32 voting precincts across the county that are divided among 3 delegate districts; the 65th, 66th and 67th.
+Jefferson County currently has approximately 40,000 registered voters.
+There are 32 voting precincts across the county that are divided among 4 delegate districts: the 97th, 98th, 99th, and 100th.